 A few words about methylation

 During our life cycle, genes turn on and off.
-This is critical for healthy growth and development, and methylation is an important process that governs gene expression.
+This is critical for healthy growth and development, and methylation is an important process governing gene expression.
 During methylation, enzymes add a methyl group to a gene, which prevents its transcription.
-It's a bit like putting temporary cuffs on a gene: the gene is still there, but the cell's mechanism cannot read it or turn it into a protein.
+It's a bit like putting temporary cuffs on a gene: the gene is still there, but the cell's mechanism can't read it or turn it into a protein.
 So methylation turns off genes, while demethylation (the removal of the same methyl group) turns them on, and it all affects life expectancy.

 DNA methylation can also be used as a marker to determine age in animals.
 Studying wildlife that can significantly survive humans can be a challenge.
 Using their methylation technique, the researchers who wrote the Scientific Reports study learned that le bow whales have a maximum natural duration of 268 years.
 This is new information: previous measurements had set their lifespan at 211 years.
 The researchers applied the same technique to predict the life expectancy of some species that are now extinct.
 For example, revealing that the woolly mammoth could live up to 60 years.
-A life expectancy similar to that of African elephants, which still inhabit the African savannahs today.
+A life expectancy similar to that of African elephants, which still populate the African savannahs today.

 Humans: Wired to Live 38 Years?